ContestedWheel/EvalEvalEval-BD/README.md

 Evals are a bit easier because it is just copying and pasting text, but if you are ever confused I always suggest joining the Discord server for help.

+If you have any evals or custom commands you want me to add, ping me in the Ballsdex Developers discord server (ihailthenight1234).

 ## Discord server

 If you have any issue regarding any of the tutorials or need some extra help, [join the Ballsdex Developers server by clicking this blue text or the shield above.](https://discord.com/invite/PKKhee4fvy)